 User/team management features require an upgrade

 Trello needs no introduction, but it may need a bit of an explanation for its inclusion in a campaign management tool roundup.
-Trello may not be able to execute a campaign on its own, but what it can do is help you keep projects straight—especially if you're using separate platforms to hande multiple campaign types.
+Trello may not be able to execute a campaign on its own, but what it can do is help you keep projects straight—especially if you're using separate platforms to handle multiple campaign types.

 Trello stands out because each card and board can be as modular as you need.
 You can assign users to cards from across campaign teams, make templates of your cards for repeat project types, make custom fields to suit each campaign's ecosystem, apply automations to keep things moving as you work through projects, and then monitor campaign progress with high-level reporting.